Skip to main content

 Remote Access

 ServiceRadar remote access routes interactive sessions through the same edge topology used for monitoring.
 The current implementation is focused on agent-routed SSH sessions and SSH-backed Proxmox VE host shells.
-It is not a complete Teleport replacement yet: native Proxmox VM/LXC termproxy or vncwebsocket consoles, SFTP/SCP, database access, Kubernetes access, RDP, and application access are follow-up capabilities.
+Native Proxmox VM/LXC termproxy or vncwebsocket consoles, SFTP/SCP, database access, Kubernetes access, and application access are follow-up capabilities.
+For the experimental graphical desktop/RDP path, see Remote Access: RDP.

 The intended enterprise model is short-lived SSH user certificates backed by your identity provider, ServiceRadar RBAC, and an edge agent that can reach the target.
 Operators should avoid reusable agent-local SSH secrets.